 have resigned or been fired, much like Vivian Smith recently

 did at another CanWest newspaper, the Times Colonist.
 Instead, Sun readers

 still think that something happened in the Olympic camp that didn't.
 Lee

-only gave us part of the story, and leaving out critical information,
+only gave us part of the story.
+Leaving out critical information,

 or half-truths, is tantamount to lying.
 If Jeff Lee characterizes himself